-If a farm’s treatment records are incomplete, a farm is more likely to send a cow to slaughter with violative drug residues in its edible tissue.
+If a farm’s treatment records are incomplete, the farm is more likely to send a cow to slaughter with violative drug residues in its edible tissue.

 Good control measures can help keep unsafe food from reaching consumers.
 In the restaurant industry, one such control measure is hand-washing.
-Frequent and effective hand-washing by restaurant employees greatly reduces the spread of foodborne illnesses.2 Just as good hand-washing techniques can help protect consumers, keeping adequate drug treatment records for food-producing animals can help keep food safe.
-By keeping careful records, livestock owners and dairy producers can know which drugs they used in their animals and when.
-Records can also help readily distinguish treated animals from untreated ones.
+Frequent and effective hand-washing by restaurant employees reduces the spread of foodborne illnesses.
+Just as good hand-washing techniques can help keep food safe, so can adequate drug treatment records for food-producing animals.
+Careful records help livestock owners and dairy producers easily know which drugs they used in their animals and when and also help them readily distinguish treated animals from untreated ones.

 Records – What to Document